This post may contain affiliate sales links. Please read my disclosure policy.

 I’ve been on the hunt looking for easy, fast, simple meals.
 I mentioned something about this to my husband and in typical boy fashion responded with a “why don’t you just make macaroni and cheese with cut-up hot dogs?”

 Are there any other husbands out there that make a killer macaroni and cheese with cut-up hot dogs?
 Just my husband?

 I’m not a huge fan of the boxed macaroni and cheese.
 The powdered cheese is not real cheese, no matter what the packaging says!
 So, I decided to make my own version of this beloved staple with real ingredients.
-The adult version of macaroni and cheese with cut-up hot dogs, if you will.
+Smoked Sausage Mac and Cheese, the adult version of macaroni and cheese with cut-up hot dogs, if you will.

 Creamy, easy, delicious and ready in about 30 minutes total.
 Not too shabby for a weeknight.

 Main Ingredients Needed

 Here’s everything you’ll need to make this homemade smoked sausage mac and cheese:

 - Elbow Pasta – you can use any type of pasta here but to keep things traditional I used elbow pasta.